 Dihexa

-Angiotensin IV analog with strong synaptogenic effect in animal models.
-Often-cited as 'BDNF on steroids.'
+A brain compound aimed at building new connections between neurons.
+An angiotensin IV analog with strong synaptogenic effect in animal models, often-cited as 'BDNF on steroids.'
 Very limited human data.

 Who it's for